apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

    -  **Direct Download**.
 This option will be shown in the UI when KVM is selected as the hypervisor.
 Choose Yes to enable the bypassing secondary storage option.

    -  **Checksum**.
 Optional field.
-If this field is populated, the checksum is compared to the downloaded template checksum when the template is downloaded to primary storage at deployment time.
+If this field is populated, the checksum is compared to the downloaded Template checksum when the Template is downloaded to primary storage at deployment time.

-After the template is registered, it is automatically available for VM deployments.
+After the Template is registered, it is automatically available for instance deployments.

-From CloudStack 4.14.0, system VM templates also support direct download.
-An administrator can register a new system VM template as ROUTING or USER type with the direct download flag, and it can be changed to SYSTEM type during the upgrade or by out-of-band database changes.
-Type of newly registered template can be changed to SYSTEM in the database using a SQL query similar to:
+From CloudStack 4.14.0, system VM Templates also support direct download.
+An administrator can register a new system VM Template as ROUTING or USER type with the direct download flag, and it can be changed to SYSTEM type during the upgrade or by out-of-band database changes.
+Type of newly registered Template can be changed to SYSTEM in the database using a SQL query similar to:

 .. code:: bash